 Q. My family and I would like to help as volunteers but we haven’t done it before.
 What is the procedure?

-A. We meet at the Cormonachan Community Woodlands car park preferably 10 minutes before the start time on a Volunteers Day.
+A. We meet at the Cormonachan Community Woodlands north or south car parks preferably 10 minutes before the start time on a Volunteers Day.
 Before each of the days we generally list the priorities for the day and advise members by email.
 It’s always helpful if you can let us know which day(s) you can volunteer on so we can plan what tools may be required.
-We supply tools, HiVis jackets, gloves, helmets and visors, etc. if appropriate.
+We supply tools, Hi-Vis jackets, gloves, helmets and visors, etc. if appropriate.
 Children are welcome if attended by parents.
 The minimum age for volunteering is 16.
-If the car park is full we arrange parking just down the road and a shuttle service… A safety briefing is given by the Team Leaders of the day, you sign an Adult Medical Information & Consent form and a selection of tasks will be available with guidance.
+If the car park of the day is full, we will arrange parking just down the road at our other car park and provide a shuttle service… A safety briefing is given by the Team Leaders of the day, you sign an Adult Medical Information & Consent form and a selection of tasks will be available with guidance.
 First Aiders are always in attendance.
-Volunteer Days are on the last Friday and Saturday of January, February, March, April, May, September, October & November with an occasional Sunday.
+Volunteer Days are on the days listed at the top of this page throughout the year.
 The full day sessions run from 10 am to 4 pm including a social half hour break for lunch.
 You can come for the day or a morning or an afternoon.
 We try to have a good time volunteering and achieve good results in looking after the woodlands.
-Currently our oldest volunteer is 78 years old.
+Currently our oldest volunteer is 81 years old.